zond/god/README.md

 * Write tests for a gazillion json rpc requests
 * Web interface
  * Functionality
+  * Let all websockets get notifications when the connected host does put, del, get
   * Add some graphics when they clean and sync
   * Diagnose and understand cluster from web interface
 	* See and interact with content from web interface